 11) What stops someone from phoning in a fake lead?

 Well, before the CRA is able to take any action, they require more information that just “My ex has a job working for cash.”
-They would like any or all of the following information to help them prioritize the severity of the tax evasion and whether they need to get more information or get working on it right away, such as:
+The CRA would need some or all of the information listed below to help them prioritize the severity of the tax evasion and let them know if they need to get more information or if they can get working on it right away.

 - Canada Child Tax Benefit (CCTB)

 - Documents: have you seen these documents?
 Do you know where they’re kept?

 - Does the person deal in cash only?
 Do you know what they do with the cash?